alexwky/psivcm/README.md

 Before running the codes, install the R-package **psivcm** which can be found in the home directory.
 The programs also require the R-packages  **grpreg**, **splines2**, **survival**, and **SurvC1**.
 A list of configurations is shown at the end of this document.

 ## Simulation Settings
-We introduce the simulation settings considered in the paper:
+The simulation settings considered in the paper are as follows:

 * Setting 1 (`model = 1`): the main study.